Mauro Biello: Senior team

-He made his senior debut for the Canada national team on May 28, 1995 in a match against Chile.
+He made his senior debut for the Canada national team on May 28, 1995, in a match against Chile.
 He earned a total of four caps, scoring no goals.
 His final international was a January 2000 friendly match against Trinidad and Tobago.

-Managerial career
+Coaching career

 Montreal Impact

 Biello joined the coaching staff of the Montreal Impact in 2009 and became the interim head coach on August 30, 2015, after Frank Klopas was fired, a day after a 2–1 loss to Toronto FC.
 Montreal won 4–3 in his first match as interim head coach.
 Biello guided the team to the Eastern Conference semi-finals where they were eliminated by Columbus Crew.
 Biello had the interim tag removed after guiding the Impact into the playoffs.
 The Montreal Impact finished fifth in the Eastern Conference and got to the Eastern Conference final where they eliminated by Toronto FC.
 In 2017, the Impact struggled, winning just 11 games, against 17 losses and 6 draws.
 Biello was fired the day after the season ended.

 Canada

 In February 2018, Canada Soccer hired Biello as assistant coach to the Canada men's national team under head coach John Herdman.

+On August 28, 2023, John Herdman resigned from the men's national team in order to join Toronto FC as their head coach. and Biello was announced as the interim coach of the team on September 20, 2023.